LSP20xx/crypto-keys-generator/README.md

   - Polkadot (DOT)
   - Ripple (XRP)

-- Uses a single private key for EVM-compatible networks and others where applicable.
+- Uses a single private key and address for EVM-compatible networks and others where applicable.
 - Modular design for easy extension and maintenance.
 - Written in modern JavaScript, compatible with a wide range of JavaScript environments and frameworks.